-Our Arabic curriculum follows along with Qatar’s Ministry of Education (MOE) guidelines and students have classes daily where they learn literacy skills.
-The Arabic team of teachers also offer Islamic studies to native and non-native students while non-Islamic students have enriching activities in the classroom.
+Our Arabic and Islamic curriculum follows Qatar’s Ministry of Education (MOE) guidelines as students have classes daily where they learn literacy skills.
+The Arabic team of teachers also offers Islamic Studies to native and non-native students while non-Islamic students have enriching activities in the classroom.

 Afterschool Activities (ASAs) and Student Enrichment

 During the year, we have allocated days to celebrate various aspects of learning to enrich classroom experiences.
 Some of these events include Qatar National Day, United Nations Day, International Mother Language Day, World Read Aloud Day and much more!
 We also offer choice activities after school where students can interact in multi-age groups to do chosen activities ranging from multi-sports, cultural dance, arts and crafts, sketching and cartooning, reader’s theatre, singing, eco-club, STEM activities, calligraphy and more!
 These offerings change per academic term based on our teachers’ sharing their extracurricular passions with the students.

 Our students enjoy regular, off-campus field trips to various locations as an extension of the learning in the classroom.
 Some locations our students have visited include Al Bidda Park, Baladna Park, Purple Island Mangroves, Qatar National Library, Qatar National Museum, Museum of Islamic Art, Carrefour, Msheireb Museum, Bin Jelmood House, KidZania and more!
 In addition, our students have the opportunity to attend a sports trip twice a year.
 Students can sign-up to compete with other schools in tournaments by grade level.